gamerino/NBSplice-A-novel-method-for-differential-splicing-analysis-based-on-isoforms-expression-/SoftwareCodes/README.md

-This folder contains the code and instructions needed to perform samples alignment and quantification at the isoform and the exon levels.
+This folder contains the code and instructions needed to obtain quantification matrices at the isoform level from RNA-seq reads.

 The HOWTO file explains how the code should be used.

-The code scripts were divided into two folders, one having the command line codes and the other one having the R scripts.
+The code scripts are divided into two folders, one having the command line codes and the other one having the R scripts.